Use drugs to treat the various aspects of disease pathology.

 Many different corticosteroid treatment regimes are in use by different patients.
 It is not yet known whether one regime is more optimal than others.
 Furthermore, for clinical trials testing therapeutic approaches, it would be preferred if a more standardized regime would be used by all patients in the trial.

 The FOR-DMD trial compares beneficial effects and side effects of the most used dosing regimes of prednisolone (daily treatment vs. 10 days on – 10 days off) and daily treatment with deflazacort.
-The study takes place in at least 40 muscle clinics in the USA, Canada, UK, Germany and Italy.
-This study is finished and data-cleaning and analysis is currently ongoing.
+The study took place in at least 40 muscle clinics in the USA, Canada, UK, Germany and Italy.
+This study is fully recruited and results are being processed at the moment.

 It is unknown when best to start with corticosteroids.
 Due to the adverse effects (stunting growth, obesity and increased osteoporosis) most clinicians do not start before age 3-4 years.